wghost/PatcherGUI/PatcherGUIReadme.txt

 3. Click "Batch uninstaller" to generate batch uninstall file, containing uninstall file references for all the currently installed mods in reverse order.
 A save file dialog will pop up, allowing you to save batch file and load it into PatcherGUI.
 4. Click "Apply" button to apply all the mods, listed in batch file.
 Note, that for long lists this operation may take some time.

-You can edit batch file with PatcherGUI or Notepad and create your own batch files.
+You can edit batch file with PatcherGUI or text editor (like Notepad under Windows) and create your own batch files.

 Reporting bugs and asking questions: